neurodata/neurodata.io/content/about/agreements.md

 #### Respect

 We agree to provide a harrassment-free experience for everyone (see [wikipedia's definition of harrassment for details](https://en.wikipedia.org/wiki/Harassment)), regardless of the following: age, disability, physical appearance, body size, race, ethnicity, nationality, sex, sexual orientation, gender identity and expression, religion, technical/biological experience.
 Sexual language and imagery is not appropriate.
 We agree to this conduct for any NeuroData sanctioned event/activity, including: hackathons, presentations, workshops, social gatherings, social media, or any other online media.
+We also agree to avoid using profane language in public comments, code, or PRs.

 (Much of this language is taken from <a href="https://hackcodeofconduct.org/">hack code of conduct</a>.)